Drug Pump for Cancer Pain

 After the initial healing period, the drug pump will become a routine part of your day.

-Please note that the volume of the alarm heard from your computer may be louder than the volume of the alarm heard from your implanted pump.
+Please note that the volume of the alarm on your computer may be louder than the volume of the alarm heard from the implanted pump.

 After your implant, ask your doctor to temporarily program your pump to sound the alarm in his or her office so you will recognize the sound if an alarm goes off in the future.

 A non-critical alarm will sound when you are nearing replacement.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.